Waadtss/ArReverseDictionary/README.md

 # Using the datasets

-**Datasets are no longer provided directly on this repository.
-The competition datasets are now available on this page: [https://codwoe.atilf.fr/](https://codwoe.atilf.fr/).**
+Datasets can be downloaded from [CODALAB](http:...).
 This section details the structure of the JSON dataset file we provide.

 ### Brief Overview